aitesam961/OpenADSP/README.md

 </p>

-> An Embedded solution for Digital Signal Processing Applications for Audio signals.
+> An Embedded solution for Digital Signal Processing Applications in Audio signal processing.

 ## Table of contents